-Note: If you sign up for the Starer or Growth plan, you’ll also have the option of collecting payments via ACH (directly from the tenant’s bank account) which will eliminate any processing fees that get deducted from each rent payment.
-If you’re on the Free plan, you’ll only be able to accept payments via credit card.
+Note: If you sign up for the Starer or Growth plan, you'll also have the option of collecting payments via ACH (directly from the tenant's bank account), eliminating any processing fees deducted from each rent payment.
+If you're on the Free plan, you'll only be able to accept payments via credit card.

 TenantCloud Mobile App

-TenantCloud is one of the only property management software options that has a mobile app, and it can be used to do pretty much everything you would normally do in a web browser on your desktop or laptop.
+TenantCloud is one of the only property management software options with a mobile app, and it can be used to do pretty much everything you would normally do in a web browser on your desktop or laptop.

-This is a HUGE convenience because payments can be processed, applications can be completed, background checks can be done on the spot.
-If you’re giving a tenant a walkthrough of a property and they decide they want it, you don’t need to email them a pdf and wait days to get their information back.
-As long as both the landlord and the tenant have a mobile device, they can do it all right there!
+This is a HUGE convenience because payments can be processed, applications can be completed, and background checks can be done on the spot.
+If you're giving a tenant a walkthrough of a property and they decide they want it, you don't need to email them a pdf and wait days to get their information back.
+As long as the landlord and the tenant have a mobile device, they can do everything right there!